-- 1. Authorize acceptance of compensation from the applicant in the amount of \$807 for unauthorized occupation of State land for the period of July 3, 2021 through October 24, 2022 - 2.
-Authorize issuance of a General Lease Recreational Use to the Applicant beginning October 25, 2022, for a term of 10 years, for the use and maintenance of two existing mooring buoys not previously authorized by the Commission, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$546, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 1. Authorize acceptance of compensation from the applicant in the amount of \$299 for unauthorized occupation of State land for the period of May 24, 2022 through December 8, 2022. - 2.
+Authorize issuance of a General Lease Recreational Use to the Applicant beginning December 9, 2022, for a term of 10 years, for the use and maintenance of two existing mooring buoys, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$546, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.